-The way people communicate and build rapport with horses is usually a reflection of how they do so in relationship with others.
+The way people communicate and build rapport with horses is usually a reflection of how they do so in relationships with others.
 Because horses communicate mainly through non-verbal body language, individuals learn to be mindful of these cues they observe as well as their own body language as they respond.
 Through these interactions with a horse, useful information about an individual’s way of relating to others and their communication style is highlighted.
 This information increases awareness and motivates change to adopt new, more effective ways of engaging with others.

 Boundaries are a necessary part of healthy relationships.
 It is each individual’s responsibility to teach others, including horses, how to treat them.
 While most horses involved in this work are kind and gentle, it cannot be assumed they will always fit the mold of being a “good guy.”
-And while he may be endearing, that certainly does not mean he can do whatever he please!
+And while he may be endearing, that certainly does not mean he can do whatever he pleases.
 Instead, individuals learn to be proactive in setting boundaries with the horse which fosters trust and respect.
 A similar dynamic rings true in human relationships.

-- Assertiveness and Leadership
+3. Assertiveness and Leadership

 Like people, horses will often see what they are allowed to get away with.
 Horses can teach us how to be assertive by virtue of setting limits with them.
 To be effective and safe with the horse, individuals must:

-Working with a physically large animal such as a horse creates opportunity to overcome fear and increase confidence as many may be initially intimidated.
+Working with a physically large animal such as a horse creates an opportunity to overcome fear and increase confidence as many may be initially intimidated.
 This becomes a symbol of confronting other difficult, fear-provoking situations in life.
 And while horses are big on the outside, they are small on the inside.
 Individuals can experience what it is like to feel safe in the presence of things bigger than them, leading to the rebuilding of trust too.

 Horses are social herd animals.
 They rely on other members of the herd for protection and portray the meaning of “strength in numbers.”
 Horses model the importance of having a support network rather than isolation as many humans tend to do in distress.

-- Being Present
+6. Being Present

 Horses live in the moment and follow their instincts.
 They do not live in the past or worry about the future.
 Being in the presence of a horse invites an individual to also embrace the present, increase awareness of their environment, and experience the here and now.
 Being present, or engaging in mindfulness, is essential to coping with life and reducing distress.

-- Managing Emotions
+7. Managing Emotions